 Socrates follows an open-access policy.
 That means that authors, or copyright-holders, of the manuscripts published in the journal grant a free, irrevocable, web-wide right of access to all users to perform the following actions: to copy, use, and distribute the articles; to create and distribute derivative works in any digital medium for any purpose, following basic copyright provisions; to print a small number of copies for personal use.
 Socrates is an open-access online journal which provides open-access content online that is available to users immediately after publication.
 Users are allowed to use and distribute the content for non-commercial purposes in any media, referring to the author.

 Socrates only publishes original research.
 Before handing over manuscripts submitted to the journal for peer review, their originality is verified using the plagiarism detection program Turnitin.
 If the editorial board and reviewers detect plagiarism at any stage, the author(s) will be requested to rewrite the text or quotation and cite the original source.
-If the plagiarism rate reaches 25% or more, the article is rejected.
+The plagiarism rate must be below 20 % including references.
+If more than 20 % of the paper is plagiarised, the article will be rejected and the same is notified to the author.

 Journal policy and ethics